 Car insurance is legally required in almost every state, including Arizona.
 Every driver must carry a minimum amount of car insurance to meet Arizona laws.
 Without at least the minimum amount of insurance, a driver cannot register their vehicle or even get behind the wheel.

 Car insurance laws in Arizona

 In the state of Arizona, drivers are subject to certain car insurance laws.
 Arizona’s car insurance laws are similar to many other states and include:

 - Proof of insurance: In Arizona, all drivers are required to carry auto insurance and keep proof of insurance documentation in their vehicle at all times.

-- Proof of financial responsibility: Arizona drivers who do not want to purchase car insurance can choose to lodge a $1,000,000 bond with the Motor Vehicle Department of the Arizona Department of Transportation or make a $40,000 cash deposit.
+- Proof of financial responsibility: Arizona drivers who do not want to purchase car insurance could choose to prove financial responsibility with a $40,000 deposit, as long as they have a certificate from the Arizona Office of Treasurer validating the deposit.

-- Minimum insurance requirements: Every driver in Arizona must have at least 15/30/10 car insurance coverage, according to the Insurance Information Institute (III).
+- Minimum insurance requirements: Every driver in Arizona must have at least 25/50/15 coverage to align with the state’s minimum requirements, in accordance with Arizona Department of Transportation (AZDOT) regulation.
 Driving without the minimum required insurance is illegal and has steep consequences.